Skip to main content

 4. Hepatitis-B titer is required for proof of immunization as well prior to starting the externship.

-2. TDaP (Tetanus, Diphtheria, and Pertussis (Whooping Cough)) – This vaccine protects against three diseases caused by three types of bacteria.
+3. TDaP (Tetanus, Diphtheria, and Pertussis (Whooping Cough)) - This vaccine protects against three diseases caused by three types of bacteria.
 Working in healthcare, you may be exposed to these diseases.

 1. 1 Dose on Day 1.
 Must have been completed within the last 10 years to be accepted.

-3. MMR (Measles, Mumps, and Rubella) – (proof of two dose vaccination or proof of immunity by titer)
+4. MMR (Measles, Mumps, and Rubella) - (proof of two dose vaccination or proof of immunity by titer)

-4. Varicella (Chickenpox) - proof of two dose vaccination or proof of immunity by titer.
+5. Varicella (Chickenpox) - proof of two dose vaccination or proof of immunity by titer.

-5. Influenza (given October 1 - March 31) - required yearly.
+6. Influenza (given October 1 - March 31) - required yearly.
+The following are recommended Immunizations, but not required:

-Covid immunization– Proof of two dose immunization.
+Covid immunization - Proof of two dose immunization.
 If not immunized, a face shield and/or mask may be worn during the clinical shifts as per clinic site requirements.

 Background Check, Drug Screening, and Immunizations Compliance